Charging for remediation work

 A summary of our building safety (remediation) charging policy

-Our charging policy sets out what the rules are, which types of properties and leaseholders are protected by them, and how we'll apply the rules.
+Our charging policy sets out the rules, which types of properties and leaseholders are protected by them, and how we'll apply them.

 We'll only ever charge residents for building safety works in line with the rules set by the government.